jglievano/jgl-blog/content/_index.md

 ---
 title: Home
 menu: main
-weight: -270
 ---

+> We should not pretend to understand the world only by the intellect.
+The
-> Minimalism is not a lack of something.
-It's simply the perfect amount of
+> judgement of the intellect is only part of the truth.
-> something.
-> -- Nicholas Burroughs
+> -- Carl Jung